qiao-tw/CarND-Behavioral-Cloning-P3/writeup.md

 I was trying to collect training data by playing with the simulator.
 However, I found myself is such a horrible gamer that I always drive into lake or hit the edges.
 I believe I can generate lots of useful data for recovery from car accidents - in the future.

 As a result, I apply the training data provided by Udacity.
-As mentioned in lesson, I add more data by inverting the images horizontally and multiply all command data with -1 to balance left and right direction, make sure there won't be bias in training data.
+As mentioned in lesson, I add more data by flipping the images horizontally and multiply all command data with -1 to balance left and right direction, make sure there won't be bias in training data.

+<br>sample image before flip <br>
+![alt text][image8]

+<br>sample image after flip <br>
+![alt text][image9]

 On the other hand, I used images from all three cameras provided in this project.
 For the left and right camera images, an artificial steering angle bias of +/-0.2 has been employed to steer the vehicle back to the track.